SietseAchterop/RtcNoordApp/README.md

 The plot in the bottom part gives an overview of the entire rowing session, it shows the rating.
 With it, the different parts of the session can be easily found.
-If the csv-file consists of a number of parts, blue lines seperates them.
+If the csv-file consists of a number of parts, blue lines seperate them.

 To select pieces click on the interesting part in the Rating plot.
 That part is now shown above magnified, and sensordata can be seen when sensors have been selected.